OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ## Introduction

 Commonly requested tweaks for servers and single player modes.
-Toggle the Valkyrie, Hugin tutorials, arrival messages, Haldor map pin, PVP options, and more!
+Toggle the Valkyrie, track Hugin tutorials, customize arrival messages, hide the Haldor map pin, PVP options, and more!

 ## Features

 * Set the maximum player count for servers.
 * Set the default spawn point for all Players.
 * Toggle Valkyrie opening cut scene.
-* Toggle Hugin tutorials (client side config).
+* Add Hugin tutorials to the seen list when tutorials are turned off.
 * Toggle or customize the "I have arrived!" message on new player connection.
 * Toggle the Haldor trader Map Pin.
-* Toggle Player Map Positions always on or off.
+* Toggle Player Map Position Icons always on or off.
 * Toggle PVP always on or off.
 * Toggle teleporting on a PVP death.
 * ServerSync included.